security-egg/securityegg/_posts/2022-07-28-hacky-holidays.md

 	<img src="/securityegg/assets/images/ctfs/hacky_holidays/mayor's_blog/2_reset.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>
 	OK, we have everything we need, we hit the reset button and hope it works.<br>
 	<img src="/securityegg/assets/images/ctfs/hacky_holidays/mayor's_blog/2_flag.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>
 	This is the flag.
-What a satisfaction.
+What a satisfaction.<br><br>
 	<h5>Task 3: Escalate to Administrative Privileges</h5>
 	<i>It looks like the design of the authentication system is very flawed.
 Find out how users are authenticated and exploit the system to gain Administrator rights.</i><br>
 	Check what the task asks one more time. <u>Find out how users are authenticated</u>.
 It is time to intercept the login request with Burp.<br>
 	<img src="/securityegg/assets/images/ctfs/hacky_holidays/mayor's_blog/3_admin_marked.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>
 	Pretty clear, the cookie can be read as plain text and there is a field about the admin privileges of the logged in account.
 Which can be edited.
 To Admin.
 True.
-Kudos to the Mayor's Blog sysadmin (spoiler alert for the next task??).
+Kudos to the Mayor's Blog sysadmin (spoiler alert for the next task??).<br>
 	<img src="/securityegg/assets/images/ctfs/hacky_holidays/mayor's_blog/3_logged_as_admin_marked.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>
 	And this is the story of how I became Administrator of the Mayor's blog.
 Oh, cool, I can even see some nginx logs from here.<br>
 	<img src="/securityegg/assets/images/ctfs/hacky_holidays/mayor's_blog/3_flag.png" alt="oh, no!" style="margin-top: 2%; max-width: 100%"><br>
-	And a flag?<br>
+	And a flag?<br><br>
 	<h5>Task 4: Gain Access to the Developer Console</h5>
 	<i>There is a special console for administrators on the website, but the link is hidden.
 Find the link, and gain relevant information from the logs.
 In the end, use the console to find user information.</i><br>
 	So, what happened here is that, the sysadmin thought,<i> "I have a shell with admin privileges stored in here, just in case I will need it??, but I don't want to be crawled, I need to hide it.
 Let's add it to a robots.txt"</i>.<br>